jedi-academy/learn-2420/data/labs/lab06.md

     ssh student@server.vm

-NOTE: is ssh is not running, on either of your VMs, you will need to start it.
+NOTE: if ssh is not running, on either of your VMs, you will need to start it.

-##Minimal SSH hardening.
+### Minimal SSH hardening.

 "Out of the box", you should be able to "ssh root@..." for both of your VMs.